 Gas ranges and cooktops can be expensive.
 With a low-end price point of several hundred dollars, it’s important to choose the right appliance for your kitchen and budget.

-This buying guide will help inform you about the options present in modern stoves through our gas range reviews, comparison and features sections.
+This buyer’s guide will help inform you about the options present in modern stoves through our gas range reviews, comparison and features sections.

 You’ll be able to determine which features are important to you and make an educated decision about choosing the best gas range for your kitchen.